 During this time period we gathering documentation supporting the borrower’s income and debts, evaluate the borrower’s credit report and come to the understanding of what the borrower’s goals and needs are.
 When buying your first home you will be faced with many decisions.
 The first of which is whether you are ready to enter into what is often the biggest financial decision you may ever make.
 Finding the right home is not always easy and finding the right mortgage can even be more difficult.

-To assist you in the decision making process we will take you through the steps Advanced Funding uses to decide the best mortgage loan for you and your families needs and wants.
+To assist you in the decision making process we will take you through the steps of obtaining a Utah mortgage.
+Advanced Funding will assist you in deciding the best mortgage loan for you and your families needs and wants.

 When applying for a mortgage loan you will complete and sign documents that certify your promise to repay the lender for the money that is being lent for the purchase of your home.
 During the qualifying process we will use several factors to determine the likelihood of your ability to repay the mortgage that has been given to you.